-As an emerging affiliate of the national School-Based Health Alliance, we represent the school-based health care movement “in the field” and provide valuable input into the day-to-day operational needs of school health care providers.
-Show-Me School-Based Health Alliance of Missouri creates synergy around school-based health through education and training programs, networking, data collection and evaluation, advocacy, and provision of technical assistance for sites.
+As the Missouri State Affiliate of the National School-Based Health Alliance, we represent the school-based health care movement “in the field” and provide valuable input into the day-to-day operational needs of school health care providers.
+The Show-Me School-Based Health Alliance of Missouri creates synergy around school-based health through education and training programs, networking, data collection and evaluation, advocacy, and provision of technical assistance for sites.
 Our vision for a comprehensive program to support school-based health in Missouri includes:

 Education and Training

-The Alliance Membership Development and Education Committee collects and provides resources to train participants in best practices and trends in school-based health care delivery.
-The committee envisions a variety of training opportunities including General Assembly sessions, workshops, webinars and an online resource library.
+The Alliance collects and provides resources to train participants in best practices and trends in school-based health care delivery.
+The Alliance offers a variety of training opportunities including webinars, Listening & Learning sessions, and a vast repository of resources to support healthcare providers or schools in the planning, implementation, and sustainability of school-based health programs.

 Data Collection and Evaluation

 School-based health is grounded in research that confirms it as a solution that makes a difference in educational and health outcomes for children.
-The Alliance is committed to collecting and analyzing data and information about school-based health in Missouri — and then using that information to advocate for funding and resources to promote expansion.
-Also, The Alliance assists sites in improving their own data collection and evaluation tools.
+The Alliance is committed to collecting and analyzing data and information about school-based health in Missouri — and then using that information to advocate for funding and resources to promote expansion and to facilitate peer-to-peer learning and networking.
+The Alliance also assists programs in improving their own data collection and evaluation tools.

 - Resources and tools to help with needs assessment